Search for Dark Matter in 2HDMS at LHC and future Lepton Colliders

 In this way we cover three mass ranges for DM as well as mediator(s), namely light, intermediate and heavy scenarios in the presence of a 95 GeV excess.

 {\bf Benchmarks without a 95 GeV scalar}

 We discuss next the interesting regions of parameter space without the 95 GeV excess.

 $\bullet$ $\textbf{DM70}$: We again start with a low mass DM.
 But in this case, we focus on a light mediator ($h_3$) which is singlet-dominated.
 In this case, we naturally have large (close to 100\%) invisible branching ratio of the singlet-like mediator to a DM pair, as well as correct relic density, especially close to the resonance region.
-The major annihilation channel is a pair of gluons in this case.
-However, production of a singlet-dominated state is challenging at future lepton colliders, because of its feeble coupling to the gauge bosons.
-However, the light mass of $h_2$ can act as an advantage.
-On the other hand, such scenarios may have good prospect at the LHC where gluon fusion production dominates.
+The major annihilation channel is {into} a pair of gluons in this case. {{The gluons will further hadronize mostly into pions and and then finally lead to photons or charged leptons in the final state.}} Production of a singlet-dominated state is challenging at future lepton colliders, because of its feeble coupling to the gauge bosons. {{However, the lightness of the $h_3$-mass (150 GeV) is kinematically advantageous in this benchmark, leading to its sufficient production cross-section.}} Such scenarios may have good prospect at the LHC where GGF production dominates.